John Miller (Missouri politician): In Congress

 After his second term expired in November 1832 John Miller returned to Howard County, where he had a substantial home and several business interests.
 He also kept his hand in politics by writing—and sometimes ghostwriting for others—newspaper editorials on issues facing the state and nation.
 In 1836 he was elected to the first of three consecutive terms in the United States House of Representatives.
 Miller seldom, if ever, "made waves" in his six years in Congress, preferring to be a good "party man" and supporting the Democratic policies.
 As far as known he never proposed new or special legislation.
 Dismayed by the increasing acrimony in national politics brought on by sectional hostilities, Miller chose not to seek a fourth congressional term in 1842.

+Retirement and death

 A lifelong bachelor and having no children of his own, Congressman Miller retired to the home of his nephew in Florissant, Missouri.
 He died there on March 18, 1846, at age 64.
 First placed in the private vault of wealthy friend John O'Fallon on the O'Fallon estate, Miller was later reinterred at Bellefontaine Cemetery in St. Louis, Missouri.

+Legacy

 He is the namesake of Miller County, Missouri.